Trail Snapshot: Red Rocks Trail at Red Rocks Park

 Jaunt #2 – Geologic Overlook at Red Rocks

 As you can see on the photo below, on the north side of the parking area, just east of the stairs, you’ll find another trail marker that reads “Geologic Overlook”.
 It’s just a short hike, maybe a few hundred yards but it will take you to a great overlook in Red Rocks Park.

 Tips & Resources for Hiking Red Rocks Trail at Red Rocks Park :

 - TIP: There is no shade at all, so we recommend that you bring sunscreen and hats.
 This trail should be hiked in the morning before the sun is bearing down on you.

 - TIP: Be aware of mountain bikers, especially if you have small kiddos who love to wander around on the trail.
 We passed several cyclists along the trail, and like most Colorado mountain bikers, they were kind and considerate.

-- Trail Map: Red Rocks Trail at Red Rocks Park
+- Trail Map for Red Rocks Park: Trail Map Link

 - Additional Map: Matthews/Winters Park Trail Map Link